-Nirbhaya case: Another death-row convict, Mukesh files curative petition against death penalty
+Nirbhaya case: Another death-row convict, Mukesh files curative petition

 New Delhi, Jan 10: After Vinay Kumar Sharma, another death-row convict Mukesh Singh too filed a curative petition in the 2012 Nirbhaya gang rape and murder case, in a bid to delay the death penalty to be executed on 22 January.